-ORAT DSL to keep a record of the concern being raised and contact other agencies for further advice/action.
-If appropriate the concern should be raised with the Chair of the ORAT Trust.
+ORAT DSL to keep a record of the concern (EXCLUDING any details of the child/ young person as these will be held by the school) and contact other agencies for further advice/action.
+If appropriate, the concern should be raised with the Safeguarding Trustee of the ORAT Trust.
 DSL to ensure an accurate record is kept including any further action taken.

-If ORAT DSL is not satisfied with the School's response - contact LA LADO d.hartnett@romeroaward.co.uk
+If ORAT DSL is not satisfied with the School's response contact LA LADO